open-make/openmakewebsite/content/blog/2024-01-19-hackteria/index.en.md

 - [The Research outputs](#research-outputs)
 - [The Participants](#participants)

-*Banner image: fixme, By CERN, distributed under a CC-BY-SA 4.0*
+*Banner image: hackteria logo, By hackteria, distributed under a CC-BY 4.0*

 >Interviewee: Marc Dusseiller
 >